-□ "Non-excepted" medical care or treatment is any medical care or treatment that is voluntary and not required by any federal, state, or local law.
-"Excepted" medical treatment is medical care or treatment that you get that is not voluntary or is required under federal, state, or local law.
-To be covered by our plan, the care you get from a religious non-medical health care institution must meet the following conditions: ☐ The facility providing the care must be certified by Medicare. □Our plan's coverage of services you receive is limited to non-religious aspects of care. ☐ If you get services from this institution that are provided to you in a facility, the following conditions apply: You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. and - you must get approval in advance from our plan before you are admitted to the facilit or your stay will not be covered.
+"Non-excepted" medical care or treatment is any medical care or treatment that is voluntary and not required by any federal, state, or local law.
+"Excepted" medical treatment is medical care or treatment that you get that is not voluntary he facility providing the care must he certified hv Medicare. ıı Iacille DIOVIGILIA 11111 Cale บบเกา UE cennea IJV ivieuicai e.

+To be covered by our plan, the care you get from a religious non-medical health care institution must meet the following conditions:

+- □Our plan's coverage of services you receive is limited to non-religious aspects of care. - □ If you get services from this institution that are provided to you in a facility, the following conditions apply: - ☐ You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. - and you must get approval in advance from our plan before you are admitted to the facility or your stay will not be covered.